 At TradersBest.com, we hold online brokers with transparent policies in high esteem.
 Robinhood outlines exactly what the protocols are surrounding day trading and how to go about avoiding any unwanted restrictions.
 Just as they provide useful guidance on Robinhood taxes, so do they for a number of interesting day trading topics.

 Robinhood is a relatively new online broker, providing a range of brokerage services to customers.
 One option when using the Robinhood platform is to engage in day trading activities.
-Our coverage of Robinhood day trading outlines the ability of the site to cater towards this activity.
+Our coverage of Robinhood day trading outlines the ability of the site to cater to this activity.
 We assess the limitations of the site and assess exactly what the strengths and weaknesses are when it comes to day trading.

 Day trading limits are commonplace in the trading world.
 Not all of the account types are subjected to a day trade limit.
-However, both the Instant and Gold account have a limit on the number of day trades one can engage in.
+However, both the Instant and Gold accounts have a limit on the number of day trades one can engage in.
 To find out exactly what these limits entail, read our coverage of the current Robinhood day trading environment.

 At TradersBest.com, we aim to bring you a full perspective on how to counter certain limitations while still doing so within regulatory guidelines.
 It is possible to avoid the Robinhood day trading rule on the Robinhood website.
-Our coverage will take you through the ins-and-outs of this scenario and how best to go about adapting your approach.
+Our coverage will take you through the ins and outs of this scenario and how best to go about adapting your approach.
 This way, you can remove the limitations surrounding day trading.